-There has been a great interest in Solar Product Development in recent years and as a result, SGW Designworks has gained a great deal of experience in designing products and systems powered by solar.
+There has been a great interest in Solar Product Development in recent years and as a result, product development engineering firms have gained a great deal of experience in designing solar energy products.

 Solar product development requires a lot of forwarding thinking.
-Solar power alone is typically insufficient to power the product or system, so onboard battery storage is typically required as well.
+Solar panels alone are typically insufficient to power the product or system, so onboard battery storage is typically required as well.
 Since battery performance (both charge and discharge) is affected by temperature, it is sometimes necessary to develop provisions for temperature control into the product.
-Serviceability or the ability to repair the product is often a design consideration as well.
+Serviceability or the ability to repair the product is often an engineering design and manufacturing consideration as well.

 In general, solar is an attractive energy source for these products because conventional grid power is not available or is too costly where the products will be used.
 This ability to produce energy away from the existing grid is part of what makes solar attractive, and with this off-grid presence, there is sometimes a need to keep the devices connected with some type of telemetry output.